google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 that the development of a Piglit/`shader_runner` worker was worth pursuing, along with a script to systematically convert GraphicsFuzz shader jobs into Piglit `.shader_test` files.

-The following PRs involve the Piglit worker.
+The following PRs involve the Piglit converter script or worker.

 [#577](https://github.com/google/graphicsfuzz/pull/577):
 Add script to convert a GraphicsFuzz shader job to a piglit shader test